minnojs/minno-quest/src/0.0/basics/sequencer.md

 #### Environmental Variables
 The `global` variable is the context of everything that happens within the task manager.
 It is an object that holds a property for each task that is run.
 In addition, you as a user may extend it manually using the `API.addGlobal` or `API.addCurrent` functions.
-For advanced uses you can also access the global object by changing the `window.piGlobal` object.
+Any Task element can have the additional property `addGlobal` or `addCurrent` that get added to the global/current whenever that element is activated.
+This options is useful in various cases of branching.For advanced uses you can also access the global object directly by changing the `window.piGlobal` object.

 ```js
 API.addGlobal({